PoliteUnicorn/cse15l-lab-reports/lab-report-4/lab-4-writeup.md

 1. **Keys pressed:** c, s, 1, `<tab>`, `<enter>`
 * Screenshot: ![Image](step-5-center-cs15lwi24.png)
 * This is because I wanted to do work for CSE 15L, so I moved to the inside of that directory.
-  By using the <tab> button, I was able to autofill the rest of the command without typing anything myself.
+  By using the `<tab>` button, I was able to autofill the rest of the directory without typing anything myself.

 2. **Keys pressed:** g, i, t, c, l, o, n, e, `<command>` `<v>`, `<enter>`